 An ultra-tough cookie and famously hard negotiator, Pickford demanded - and got - the role of producer on all her movies from 1916 and co-founded the United Artists studio in 1919.
 Though she didn't get everything right.
 Pickford argued, famously, that "talking pictures are like lip rouge on the Venus de Milo", and her acting career didn't long survive the arrival of sound.

 A sign of things to come?
 Possibly.
-But since the world's AI experts have yet to build a computer which can hold a natural conversation, our Terminator nightmares may take a while to come to fruition.
+But since the world's AI experts have yet to build a computer that can hold a natural conversation, our Terminator nightmares may take a while to come to fruition.
 In the meantime, in honour of Deep Blue, and all its scarily intelligent descendants, we are drinking a Blue Moon.